 - All Runners are required to check in prior to the race start.
 Runners who do not check in will not be officially entered into the race and will not be recognized in the final results.

-- If you need to drop out of the race for any reason, you must check out with the nearest aid station or course volunteer.
+- If you need to drop out of the race for any reason, you must check out with the nearest aid station captain and turn in your race bib.
 If you do not inform us that you have dropped, we will assume that you are lost on the course.
+You will be held responsible for any Search and Rescue fees incurred.

 - There will be no water cups at the aid stations.
 Bottles can be filled at aid stations.
 Bottles or other supplies may not be stashed along the course.
-All runners must have the capacity to carry a minimum of 20 oz of water, whether in a bottle or a hydration pack.
-Dixie cups will be available at aid stations for carbonated beverages, but they cannot be carried out of the aid station.
+All runners are expected to have the capacity to carry a minimum of 20 oz of water, whether in a bottle or a hydration pack.
+Dixie cups may be available at aid stations for carbonated beverages, but they cannot be carried out of the aid station.

 - Purposeful littering is prohibited and will result in an immediate disqualification.
-Any litter left on the course may jeopardize our ability to continue to host events on public trail systems.
 Carry garbage to aid stations and dispose of trash in proper garbage containers or hand garbage to a volunteer.
 We recommend that you carry an extra baggie to stash small wrappers and gel tabs that can easily be dropped by accident.

-- No bushwhacking or short cutting.
-Please stay on the designated singletrack or follow the course markings as closely as possible.
+- No short cutting.
+Please follow course markings as closely as possible.

 Yield to Pedestrians and Horses

-- The trail system will be open to the public during the race and a single complaint may jeopardize our ability to host this event again.
+- The trail system will be open to the public during the race.
 Pedestrians and Horses always have the right of way.
 Please be courteous and respect other people on the trail system.
 When approaching horses, talk to the rider and always wait until they give you permission to pass.
 Most riders will move their horses off the trail for you.
 Always try to assume higher ground when crossing paths with horses.

 - Mountain bikers are required to yield to runners but for your own safety, please use common sense and watch for blind corners and be careful when passing bikers.

-- For added safety at night, Pacers will be allowed starting at the Clear Lake aid station.
-Pacers may meet their runners at Clear Lake (39.4), Canadian (50.1), or Bockman Road (55.8).
-Clear Lake and Canadian are accessible on foot from the trailhead at the end of CR41.
-It is approximately 5 miles on foot to Clear Lake and 1 miles to the Canadian station.
+- For added safety at night for the 100km, Pacers will be allowed starting at the Canadian aid station.
+Pacers may meet their runners at Canadian (48.0), or Bockman Road (52.7).
+Canadian is accessible on foot from the trailhead at the end of CR41.
+It is approximately 1 mile of gentle downhill dirt road to the Canadian aid station.

 - Runners may not receive any additional crew aid outside of designated aid stations.
 Crewing on the course will result in the immediate disqualification of the runner.